-The June 1st announcement reports United will begin offering daily nonstop service between Los Angeles International Airport (LAX) and Changi Airport, Singapore (SIN) beginning October 27, 2017* (subject to government approval)
+Their June 1 announcement reports United will begin offering daily nonstop service between Los Angeles International Airport (LAX) and Changi Airport in Singapore (SIN) beginning October 27, 2017, subject to government approval.

 Both routes will be operated with the Boeing 787-9 Dreamliner.
-Current flight times are estimated at 17hrs 55min (westbound), 15hrs 15min (eastbound).
+Current flight times are estimated at 17:55 (westbound) and 15:15 (eastbound).

 LAX>SIN Flight Schedule:

 The flight schedule for the new LAX>SIN route is planned as follows (in local times):

 - Westbound: UA 37, departing Los Angeles International (LAX) at 8:55 pm, arriving at 6:50 am +2 days in Singapore (SIN)